 Hello!
 I'm David.
 Welcome to my little corner of the web.

-I'm the Chief Academic Officer of Lumen Learning, a company dedicated to eliminating race, gender, and income as predictors of student success in US higher education, using a combination of open educational resources, learning analytics, generative AI, continuous improvement, and professional development.
-I'm also Education Fellow at Creative Commons, adjunct faculty in Brigham Young University's graduate program in Instructional Psychology and Technology, where I was previously a tenured Associate Professor, and Entrepreneur in Residence at Marshall University's Center for Entrepreneurship and Business Innovation.
+I'm the Chief Academic Officer of Lumen Learning, a company dedicated to eliminating race, gender, and income as predictors of student success in US higher education.
+My work and research happen at the intersection of open educational resources, generative AI, learning analytics, continuous improvement, and professional development.
+I'm one of the founders of the open educational resources movement.
+I'm also adjunct faculty in Brigham Young University's graduate program in Instructional Psychology and Technology where I was previously a tenured Associate Professor, and Director of The Brad D. Smith Student Incubator in the Center for Innovation and Entrepreneurship at Marshall University.

 As an academic, I've been fortunate to receive several recognitions for my work, including an National Science Foundation CAREER grant and appointments as a Nonresident Fellow in the Center for Internet and Society at Stanford Law School, a Peery Social Entrepreneurship Research Fellow in the BYU Marriott School of Business, and a Shuttleworth Fellow.
-As a social entrepreneur, I've founded or co-founded numerous entities including Lumen Learning, Degreed, and Mountain Heights Academy.
+As a social entrepreneur, I've founded or co-founded numerous entities including Lumen Learning, Degreed, and Mountain Heights Academy, and was named an Ashoka Fellow.
 In 2009, Fast Company named me one of the 100 Most Creative People in Business.
-In 2022 - 2023, I was President of the international Association for Educational Communications and Technology.
+In my professional community, I was Education Fellow at Creative Commons from 2013 - 2016 and one of the original authors of the CC Certificate Program, as well as President of the international Association for Educational Communications and Technology from 2022 - 2023.

 I'm a living organ donor.
 In 2019 I donated part of my liver to a good friend.
 Learn more about living organ donation at UNOS and organdonor.gov.